 Most of the genetic material inside a cell is found in a small structure called the nucleus.
 Pathologists can see the nucleus by adding a stain called H&E to the tissue.
 Hyperchromatic is a word pathologists use to describe a nucleus that looks darker than normal when examined under the microscope.
 Another word for hyperchromatic is hyperchromasia.

 A nucleus can become hyperchromatic for different reasons.
 Non-cancerous cells often become hyperchromatic when they are injured.
 Pathologists sometimes describe these cells as reactive.
-Some cancers are also made almost entirely of hyperchromatic cells.
-In this situation, the hyperchromatic cells are used to support the diagnosis.
+Hyperchromatic cells can also be seen in pre-cancerous conditions such as dysplasia and in many different types of cancers.
+In these situations, the hyperchromatic cells are used to support the diagnosis.